 - death certificates and other documents.

-You don’t have to repay a Funeral Expenses Payment but if there’s any money left from the estate of the person who died, you may have to repay it from this.
+You don’t have to repay a Funeral Expenses Payment, but any money left from the estate of the person who died may have to be put towards it.

 Read our factsheet What to do after a death for more advice on how to pay for a funeral.